lostdemeter/truthspace_lcm/README.md

 # TruthSpace LCM

-**Language-Code Model** - A minimal natural language to code system using φ-based geometric knowledge encoding.
+**Language-Code Model** - A minimal natural language to code system using ρ-based (plastic constant) 12D geometric knowledge encoding.

 ## Philosophy

 > *"Code is just a geometric interpreter.
 All logic lives in TruthSpace as knowledge."*

 This system is designed with a **minimal code footprint** and **maximum knowledge-space usage**.
-The bootstrap code (~2,400 lines) is irreducible - everything else is knowledge that can be added, modified, or reset without changing code.
+The bootstrap code (~3,000 lines) is irreducible - everything else is knowledge that can be added, modified, or reset without changing code.

 ## Features

-- **Minimal Bootstrap** - Only ~2,400 lines of irreducible code
+- **Minimal Bootstrap** - Only ~3,000 lines of irreducible code
-- **φ-Based Semantic Encoding** - Golden ratio anchored primitives for geometric positioning
+- **ρ-Based 12D Semantic Encoding** - Plastic constant (ρ ≈ 1.3247) anchored primitives for geometric positioning
 - **Knowledge-First Architecture** - Primitives, intents, and commands are all knowledge entries
 - **Fail Fast** - No fallbacks; query succeeds or raises `KnowledgeGapError`
 - **Auto-Learning** - System can acquire new knowledge from man pages and pydoc